Rabbits can make great pets, but they require a gentle touch and plenty of care. Here’s what to consider before adopting a rabbit.

 - Are you in it for the long haul?
 Healthy rabbits can live for more than 10 years, so a rabbit may be with your family for as long as a dog would.

-Rabbits and very young children are generally a bad mix.
+- Do you have children?
 Rabbits require safe, gentle handling and a quiet environment.
-As prey animals, rabbits can be easily startled and stressed by the loud noises and fast, uncoordinated movements that are typical of excited children.
-You may need to wait until your kids are older before adopting a rabbit.
+As prey animals, they can be easily startled and stressed by the loud noises and fast, uncoordinated movements that are typical of excited children.
+You may need to wait until your kids are older before bringing a rabbit home.

 - Large cage or habitat (or supplies to build your own)

 - Timothy hay (or other grass hay)

 Sign up to receive our exclusive e-book full of important information about keeping your cat healthy and happy.

 So you’ve decided a rabbit is the right pet for you—congratulations!
 But where should you get your new companion?

 Just like dogs in puppy mills, rabbits are often kept in deplorable conditions when they're bred for pet stores to sell.
 Instead of buying a bunny, why not adopt?